Mammootty And Mohanlal Launch The Much-awaited Teaser Of Unda!

 Watch Unda teaser here..

-Unda features Mammootty in the role of a police officer named SI Manikandan.
+The teaser of the film is a heavily promising one and it assures that the film will be indeed a different police tale.
+Unda features Mammootty in the role of a police officer named SI Manikandan and the teaser assures yet another versatile performance from the Megastar.
 Along with Mammootty, the film also features Shine Tom Chacko, Jacob Gregory, Arjun Ashokan, Vinay Forrt and host of other actors in important roles.
 The character posters of the film have already created a huge interest in the minds of the audiences.
 Unda is the second directorial venture of Khalid Rehman who made a sparkling debut with the movie Anuraga Karikkin Vellam.